 As a word, ‘racism’ is used somewhat indiscriminately.
 This is unfortunate, because there is a world of difference between racial supremacy beliefs and a group’s desire to retain its ethnic character.
 The former is held by a tiny minority.
 The latter is widespread.
+One holds that races are unequal and that some are superior.
+The other holds no such conviction; rather, it merely seeks to prevent the transformation of its culture and ethnicity into something unrecognizable.
 This distinction is lost in the heated, moralistic debates about race and immigration, and an opportunity to find common ground, sadly missed.

 The ‘Anglo-zone’ in particular is grappling with this issue – each country in its own way – as the movement of people continues its trend from global majority areas; just about every other country in Latin America, Africa, the Middle East, South and East Asia.
 Meanwhile, globalization undermines and destabilizes them as functioning nation-states.